The Psychology of Transcendence

 In 2009 I was stuck.
 Even though I was hard at work on my memoire A Beautiful Death, I was in a quandary about my future.
-What would become of me now that my husband was gone?
+What would become of me now that my husband had passed away?
 Business training no longer satisfied my personal or career goals.
 I enjoyed life coaching and teaching, but whom would I coach and what would I teach?

 I immediately enrolled in this rather unconventional program.
 And one of my first happy discoveries was that prominent psychologists, led by Abraham Maslow, had been on the same search for a “healthy psychology.”

-In the early 1960s Maslow and several colleagues had developed humanistic psychology in response to the predominance of psychoanalysis and behaviorism, both of which dismissed and even pathologized crucial dimensions of human experience such as spirituality and alternate states of consciousness.
+Throughout the 1960s, Maslow and several colleagues had developed humanistic psychology in response to the predominance of psychoanalysis and behaviorism, both of which dismissed and even pathologized crucial dimensions of human experience such as spirituality and alternate states of consciousness.

-By 1968, Maslow was becoming increasingly interested in psychological health as opposed to pathology.
-He and his colleagues wanted to study human behavior in real life, not in highly controlled laboratory settings.
+Maslow and his colleagues wanted to study psychologically healthy human behavior in real life.
 Here is how he explained the intention behind their work:

 This point of view in no way denies the usual Freudian picture, but it does add to it and supplement it.
 To oversimplify the matter somewhat, it is as if Freud supplied to us the sick half of psychology, and we must now fill it out with the healthy half.
 Perhaps this health psychology will give us more possibility of controlling and improving our lives and for making ourselves better people.²